 You also need to get the correct image sizes for the landing page of your website.
 Make sure your call-to-action on the page is visible when people first load it.
 You don’t want them to have to scroll down the page to find it.
 You might have lost them before they get that far.
 Remember the 8-second rule!
 That’s how long you have to capture people’s attention before you lose them.

 Think about it.
 Whenever you are on the train, bus, sitting in airports, walking down the streets, in cafes and restaurants, what is the most common thing that you see?
-Everywhere you go there are people staring at their phones rather than talking to each other.
+Everywhere you go people are staring at their phones rather than talking to each other.
 We would rather interact with other people in a digital or virtual medium than in person these days.
 People are on their phones watching videos and looking at social media, constantly!
 This means you need to make sure any images you produce are compatible with mobile consumption of that media.

 Format images for mobile viewing